Theatre of India: Sanskrit theatre

+Early dating

 According to some scholars, Indian theatre emerged in the 15th century BC.
 Vedic text such as Rigveda provides evidence of drama plays being enacted during Yagya ceremonies.
 The dialogues mentioned in the texts range from one person monologues to three person dialogues such as the dialogue between Indra, Indrani and Vrishakapi.
 The dialogues are not only religious in their context but also secular.
 For instance, one rigvedic monologue is about a gambler whose life is ruined because of it and has estranged his wife caves dating back to the 3rd century BC and Khandagiri caves from the 2nd century BC are the earliest examples of theatre architecture in India.

 The dating of Bhasa is controversial and ranges from pre Natyashastra date of the 5th century BC to the 2nd century AD.
 Bhasa according to some scholars preceded Natyashastra tradition.
 Nandikeshvara who wrote Abhinaya Darpana lit.
 The Mirror of Gesture' which itself was based on the abridgement of a long treatise of 400 sholakas called Bharatarnava, according to some scholars seems to have preceded Bharata.
 The most concrete example of Nandikeshvara's teachings have survived thanks to Bhasa.

 Natyashastra, dated earliest to 200 BC, although mentions various teachers and call them acharya but doesn't name them, but it still ends with a reference to a lost treatise of dramatist Kohala.